 This compares with 2,000,000 children from Table 1.
 The bulk of the overlapping claims relate to Free Early Education.

 The simple average planned cost/value per child is the total annual cost of £6.4 billion from Table 3 divided by 1,451,000 children in ‘paid for’ childcare from Table 1, which is £85 per child per week.
+The changes will help bring education to more children which will improve their cognitive development far more in their early years.
+Non-profits like Defending the Early Years are campaigning to get just, equitable, and quality early childhood education for every child so these childcare benefits would be extremely beneficial.

 As mentioned, there are many children for whom parents claim Free Early Education as well as one of the other subsidies.
 The three main other subsidies are largely mutually exclusive.
 This can be represented as a flowchart: